sarxos/sikuli-ocr/README.md

 1. Does not work with Java 7 :(
 2. Recognize only one-line texts
 3. Only predefined fonts can be recognized

+## Possible Usage

+1. All kind of game bots where you have to read texts / numbers directly from the screen
+2. Game assistants - health monitors, potion healers, etc
+3. Tests automation
+4. And many many more

 ## Prerequisites